kerberos-io/documentation/content/hub/configuration/index.md

 ## Sub accounts

-Sub accounts are created to delegate access to other users, and have a limited scope or access to the different Kerberos Agents and there related recordings and livestreams.
+Sub accounts are created to delegate access to other users, and have a limited scope or access to the different Kerberos Agents and their related recordings and livestreams.

 An example of sub account would be a site owner, a store owner, etc. Who only needs access to the livestreams or cameras from the specific site or store.